a benchmark and prototype for following along

 You will notice two things:

-We share the following artifacts:
+We share the following:

 To start, there are four annotated Kirtan recordings.
 One is visualized in this video: